 - Children of Disabled or Deceased Firemen, Peace Officers, Game Wardens, and Employees of Correctional Institutions

 - Competitive Scholarship Waiver

-- Concurrent Enrollment Waiver
+- Concurrent Enrollment (at UT Arlington or UT Southwestern Medical Center) Waiver

-- Distance Learning or Off-Campus Courses
+- Distance Learning Exemption from Fees

 - Economic Development and Diversification Waiver